I love to dye my hair all colors of the rainbow. I love all things vintage. I also enjoy creating art, taking photos, and doing it myself.

 If you decide to use a Wella toner, they suggest mixing it with two parts 20 volume developer.
 After you've let it sit for the recommended amount of time, wash it out and be sure to use a leave-in conditioner.

 This is a method that, much like toning, will only work if your hair is at a certain level of lightness already.
 If you have a yellow hair problem, chances are you will be able to dye it.
 Using a blonde hair dye won't work for you if you have orange tones in your hair!

 Select a blonde hair dye shade within 2 shades of your current color.
 The great thing about box dyes at the store is that they show you what the dye will do to different shades right on the side of the box!

 Follow the instructions and apply this as you would any other hair dye.
-Keep in mind, if you are looking to rid yourself of warm tones, select an ash blonde.
+Keep in mind that if you are looking to rid yourself of warm tones, select an ash blonde.

 Sometimes you just want to give up on the idea of blonde, and that's okay too!
 If you're having issues achieving the look, it may be time to just dye it darker.

-You can pick up a hair dye of your original color, or go for something different - just make sure it's darker than your current yellow.
-The process for dying your hair at home is very simple, and can be found here!
+You can pick up a hair dye of your original color, or go for something different—just make sure it's darker than your current yellow.
+The process for dyeing your hair at home is very simple, and can be found here!